embedly/embedly-docs/tutorials/jquery.rst

 after the link.
 This way the URL is still visible and the embed shows up as well.
 Additionally, I set the wmode to "transparent."
 This is important for flash video in case you have any fancy JavaScript popups.
-I also set the MaxWidth to 450 pixels.
+I also set the ``maxwidth`` to 450 pixels.
 This will shrink any larger embeds to fit within our column but leave any smaller ones at their original size.
 This is particularly important for photo embeds.
 Try popping a flickr url in your page.
 Those photos are huge, and generally look strange unless you tweak them in to a manageable